Verreauxx/Daily-Planner/README.md

 THEN the text for that event is saved in local storage

-THEN I refresh the page
+WHEN I refresh the page

 THEN the saved events persist